-Instruction in the General Education Classroom with ESL and Native Language Support
+Instruction in the General Education Classroom with ELL and Heritage Language Support

-This type of service delivery is offered to students who are English language learners at all grade levels and at varying levels of English language development.
+This type of service delivery is offered to students who are English Language Learners at all grade levels and at varying levels of English language development.
 Assistance may be offered in specific content areas or in instructional areas, such as literacy.
-This support is provided in a general education setting by an English as a Second Language (ESL) certified teacher or a Bilingual Resource Teacher (BRT) certified in bilingual education in collaboration with the general education teacher.
-Primary language support can be provided by a BRT or a Bilingual Resource Specialist (BRS).
-A BRS provides primary language and cultural support and works closely with ELL families, serving as an interpreter, translator, and cultural broker.
+This support is provided in a general education setting by a certified English Language Learner (ELL) teacher or a certified Bilingual Resource Teacher (BRT) in collaboration with the general education teacher.
+A Bilingual Resource Specialist (BRS) can provides primary language and cultural support while working closely with ELL families, serving as an interpreter, translator, and cultural broker.
 This support helps students access grade level the content, skills, vocabulary and academic language to be successful in school.

 Before ELL students graduate from ESL and bilingual education programs, they are monitored for two years.
 Monitor-status students have tested at an advanced level of English ability and are no longer in ESL programs and are fully integrated into the general education curriculum.
 The ESL and bilingual teachers closely watch the student’s academic growth and work with the general education teachers to see how the student is doing.
 ESL and bilingual staff also help classroom teachers to learn ways for teaching ELLs.
 After two years, if students have had academic success, they leave ELL programming and no longer need to be tested on their English abilities each year.